 Your insurer will likely require some documentation before it can process your claim.
 The better your paper trail, the easier the flood claims process will be.
 (This is actually a pretty good rule to follow for most insurance claims!)

 - Loss of property.
 No matter how damaged, it is important to itemize every item affected by the flood on paper and via photograph for your records.
 This proves your losses and your required repairs or replacements.
 It also serves as evidence if you need to dispute your adjustor’s findings later on.

 - Repairs.
-Once repairs are underway, document them.
-This allows you to contact your mortgage company and get the maximum amount of payout from the escrow allotted your mortgage company (more on that soon).
+You also want to document repairs once they’re underway.
+This allows you to contact your mortgage company and get the maximum amount of payout from the escrow allotted to your mortgage company (more on that soon).

 - Contact information.
-Keep contact information for those working on your home repairs in case your insurer needs to contact them.
+Keep contact information for anyone working on your home repairs in case your insurer needs to contact them.

-Once your property has been inspected by an adjustor, you can negotiate with the adjustor to submit an insurance claim.
+Once your property has been inspected, you can negotiate with the adjustor to submit an insurance claim.

 Though the exact process for your claims settlement depends on your insurance provider, the general payout process works like this:

 - Your mortgage company gets a check for damage to the house.
 If you have a mortgage, the check for home repairs may be made out to both you and the mortgage lender.
 This condition is typically part of your mortgage contract and helps the lender ensure the repairs are made.
 Your lender will usually put the money in escrow to cover repairs as work is completed.

 - You get a check for damaged personal belongings.
 Your insurance company will initially send a check for the actual cash value of the damaged items, even if you have replacement cost insurance.

 - You get the remainder of your personal property settlement once you replace your items.
 If you have replacement cost coverage for your personal property, you’ll receive the full replacement cost of the items once you replace the damaged belongings and provide the receipts to your insurer.